David Guetta

-Born and raised in Paris, he released his first album, Just a Little More Love, in 2002.
+He released his debut album, Just a Little More Love, in 2002.
 Later, he released Guetta Blaster (2004) and Pop Life (2007).
-Guetta achieved mainstream success with his 2009 album One Love which included the hit singles "When Love Takes Over", "Gettin' Over You", "Sexy Bitch" and "Memories", the first three of which reached number one in the United Kingdom.
-The 2011 follow-up album, Nothing but the Beat, continued this success, containing the hit singles "Where Them Girls At", "Little Bad Girl", "Without You", "Titanium" and "Turn Me On".
-In 2018, he released the album 7 featuring J Balvin, Nicki Minaj, Jason Derulo, Sia, G-Eazy and more.
-The album also featured twelve tracks by his alias Jack Back.
-In 2019, he started a new movement together with fellow producer Morten Breum called "future rave", releasing their New Rave EP in July 2020.
-Guetta and Sia reunited to release "Let's Love" in September 2020.
+Guetta achieved mainstream success with his fourth album One Love (2009), which included his breakthrough singles "When Love Takes Over" (featuring Kelly Rowland), "Gettin' Over You" (with Chris Willis featuring Fergie and LMFAO), "Sexy Bitch" (featuring Akon) and "Memories" (featuring Kid Cudi); the former three reached number one in the United Kingdom.
+His fifth album, Nothing but the Beat (2011), was met with continued success, containing the hit singles "Where Them Girls At" (featuring Flo Rida and Nicki Minaj), "Little Bad Girl" (featuring Taio Cruz and Ludacris), "Without You" (featuring Usher), "Titanium" (featuring Sia) and "Turn Me On" (featuring Nicki Minaj).
+In 2018, he released his seventh album 7, which included twelve tracks under his alias Jack Back.
+In 2019, he announced his creation of the EDM subgenre "future rave" along with fellow producer Morten Breum; they released a collaborative extended play, New Rave in July 2020.
+In 2022, he released the single "I'm Good (Blue)" (with Bebe Rexha), which remains the third longest-running chart-topping song on the US Dance/Electronic chart.

 Guetta's accolades include two Grammy Awards, an American Music Award and a Billboard Music Award.
-In June 2021, Guetta sold his recorded music catalog for an amount in the region of US$100 million, with Music Business Worldwide citing a source saying it was more than that, but less than US$150 million.
+In June 2021, he sold his recorded music catalog for US$100 to US$150 million.